joshlarsen/aws-recon/readme.md

 ### Options

-Most users will want limit collection to relevant services and regions.
+Most users will want to limit collection to relevant services and regions.
 Running without any options will attempt to collect all resources from all 16 regular regions.

 ```
 $ ./recon.rb -h